DevL0rd/Node-OS/README.md

 A extremely feature packed Computer Craft OS with smart homes/bases, hive minds, and robot swarms in mind.
 While everything is working so far, I still plan to make a better UI.

-More Details later on usage.
+More Details later on usage, I don't have the time at the moment sadly.

 ## Features:
 Probably will forget alot here.
 I have worked on this for a while before saving this on github.